Eau Claire, Calgary: Eau Claire Market

 Eau Claire Market is the focal point of the neighbourhood.
 It sits immediately south of the Bow River and was built on former industrial land.
 The mall is home to several unique and "one of a kind" shops and galleries, a six screen Cineplex Odeon multiplex, a food court and several restaurants.
 To coincide with the reconfiguration of Eau Claire Plaza, plans are currently in development to demolish and completely rebuild the market which has declined in popularity in recent years.
 The new market will likely cater to a larger and more diverse demographic to better serve the residential community at large.
 The redeveloped market will enclose the entrance to the future underground 2 Street SW Station, part of the Calgary Green Line.
 Taking design inspiration from the Central Library, the north end of the market will feature a tunnel portal integrated in the building, leading the CTrain to north-central Calgary via a new bridge over the Bow River.
 Construction of the station is expected to begin in 2024.

+The Eau Claire Market is scheduled to be closed on May 31, 2024, and demolition will begin on July 1, 2024.
+Havard Developments the property's management will celebrate a final closing ceremony on May 11, 2024.
+The market along with River Run condos owned by the city will be demolished and redeveloped into a Green Line C Train Station, and other compounds as part of a revitalization plan by Havard Developments.